ibhagwan/dots/README-vim.md

 ```

 **Notes:**
+- Some operators, namely the repeat `.` and paste `pP` operators have unique behaviors when used after a VISUAL 'block' mode edit, that is extremely useful when editing text as blocks.
+Say we wanted to append semicolon to the end of a paragraph we could simply do `<ctrl-v>}A;<Esc>` we can then repeat the operation using `.` which will replicate the change to the same block range under the cursor.
+Similarly we can use the paste before and after the cursor `p` and `P` to paste entire columns, the following will duplicate the first column of a paragraph: `<ctrl-v>}yp` which you can easily undo as an atomic operation with `u`.

 - If you want to preform an {ex} command on visual selection press `:` (with selected visuals), vim will automatically prefix your ex command with the visual range `:'<,'>` so you can execute any command on the selected text, e.g. `:'<,'>norm @q` will execute macro `q` on all visually selected lines.

 - When indenting (or any other operation) in VISUAL mode with `<>` you will find that once indented you lose the current selection, to visually reselect the text you can use `gv`, so to indent while keeping current selection use `<gv` and `>gv` respectively.
 Personally I never want to lose my selection when indenting hence I use the below mappings in my [keymap.vim](common/config/nvim/keymap.vim):